alexiusvdt/EauClaireDatabase/README.md

 ## Configuration
 * In the `HairSalon` directory, create a file called `appsettings.json`
-* enter the following code, updating the placeholders to your information `{
+* enter the following code, updating the placeholders to your information:
+`{
     "ConnectionStrings": {
         "DefaultConnection": "Server=localhost;Port=3306;database=alex_johnson;uid=[YOUR_UID];pwd=[YOUR_PASSWORD];"